unchil/ComposeDataGrid/README.md

 The search menu for each column supports conditional operators, allowing for more precise data filtering based on the column's data type.

-Currently, we are filtering by converting all data to strings.
+Currently, we are filtering by converting all data to String, Int, Float, Double, Long, Boolean.

 **Supported Data Types & Operators:**